-Communication Disclaimer and Manner of Display Print ads designed to be individually distributed including mailings, door hangers, flyers, faxes, posters, newspaper and magazine ads, and oversized campaign buttons and bumper stickers (buttons 10 inches in diameter or larger and stickers 60 square inches or larger) "Paid for by [committee's name]" (on file with Form 461) Disclaimer Format: Text must be in Arial equivalent font, at least 10-point in size, in a contrasting color, and located in a printed or drawn box with a solid white background at the bottom of at least one page and set apart from other printed matter Print ads larger than those designed to be individually distributed, such as billboards Billboards and signs (including yard signs) "Paid for by [committee's name]" (on file with Form 461) Disclaimer Format: Text must be in Arial equivalent font.
+Communication Disclaimer Disclosure and Manner of Display Print ads designed to be individually distributed including mailings, door hangers, flyers, faxes, posters, newspaper and magazine ads, and oversized campaign buttons and bumper stickers (buttons 10 inches in diameter or larger and stickers 60 square inches or larger) "Ad paid for by [committee's name]" (on file with Form 461) Disclaimer Disclosure Format: All text must be in Arial equivalent font, in at least 10-point in-size, in a contrasting color, and centered horizontally. and All text must appear located in a printed or drawn box with a solid white background at the bottom of at least one page and set apart from other printed matter and may not be condensed.
+Print ads larger than those designed to be individually distributed, such as billboards and signs (including yard signs) "Ad paid for by [committee's name]" (on file with Form 461) Disclaimer Disclosure Format: All text must be in Arial equivalent font.
 The font must be a height of at least five percent of the advertisement, meaning that each line must be at least five percent of the advertisement, on a solid background with sufficient contrast that is easily readable by the average viewer.
-Disclaimer Format: Text must be in Arial equivalent font with a height of at least five percent of the advertisement on a solid background with sufficient contrast that a height of at least five percent of the advertisement on a solid background with sufficient contrast that is easily readable by the average viewer.
-Radio ads, telephone calls and audio only electronic media ads "Paid for by [committee's name]" (on file with Form 461) Disclaimer Format: Must be spoken clearly for at least three seconds at the beginning or end of the ad or call, in a pitch and tone substantially similar to the rest of the advertisement
+Radio ads, telephone calls and audio only electronic media ads "Ad paid for by [committee's name]" (on file with Form 461) Disclaimer Disclosure Format: Must be spoken clearly for at least three seconds at the beginning or end of the ad or call, in a pitch and tone substantially similar to the rest of the advertisement